sparkylinux/sparky-theme-root/noir/README.md

-Sparky6 Root's Theme
+Sparky Root's Theme Noir
-SparkyLinux 6.x theme's configuration files for applications work with the root user privileges.
+SparkyLinux Noir theme's configuration files for applications work with the root user privileges.
 The package is recommended (not essencial) for Sparky JWM, LXQt, Openbox and other window managers.

-Copyright (C) 2019-2020 Paweł Pijanowski
+Copyright (C) 2020 Paweł Pijanowski
 License: GPLv3

 This program is free software: you can redistribute it and/or modify